 After adding hot glue to the back of citrus slice, I immediately lay it on the grapevine wreath.
 Press lightly to secure.
 By the way, I began in the bottom center with the dried citrus and worked my way outward.

-When I first made this dried citrus wreath as you saw during my tour, it had Anise and small pieces of cinnamon sticks.
+When I first made this dried citrus wreath as you saw, it had Anise and small pieces of cinnamon sticks.
 After a few days, I decided to remove them and keep this simple.

 After removing those pieces.
 I began adding and layering more oranges to the wreath.
 Going approximately 3/4 of the way up the wreath.